JoaoHenrique12/mastering_frontend/yugioh/README.md

 links and tips wich I used to build it.

 In initial page is possible configure a number of replics per card, the default value is one.
-Your username is taken to formate win message at end game.
+Your username is taken to format win message at end game.

 Site used to take cards images: [yu-gi-oh](https://www.formatlibrary.com/cards/)